walen007/miniNodeJS/README.md

 yet to find out that fact.
 Of course your application will run faster if you do not have unecessary items in the memory, which the self executing anonymous function prevents.

+MongoDB collection schema:
+{ "f" : "Wale",
+  "l" : "Nureni",
+  "e" : "wale@woozard.com",
+  "p" : "*****************",
+  "_id" : ObjectId("52f625fd2c0003cc5a000001") }

+I have used single letters for collection field names.
+Mongo is a document database and in document databases, field names are repeated in every single record in your collection.

+Using many letters in your field names is like telling your database to manage data that is not your primary concern.

+Imagine this schema with a million records/documents:
+{ "firstname" : "Wale",
+  "lastname" : "Nureni",
+  "email" : "wale@woozard.com",
+  "password" : "*****************",
+  "_id" : ObjectId("52f625fd2c0003cc5a000001") }

+That is an extra 26 million characters that will also fight for spaces in your server's memory and CPU resources needlessly.
+This reduces the amount of real data in the MongoDB working set that you can have in the memory, it hurts performance.